jerryjonah/S3P-API-Batch-test/replit.md

 - **Security**: Credentials (key and secret) are managed through environment variables or configuration

 ### Transaction Flow Architecture
-The application implements a stateful 4-step transaction process:
+The application implements a stateful 4-step transaction process with optional webhook support:
 1. **Payment Items Retrieval**: Fetches available payment options for the specified service
 2. **Quote Generation**: Requests transaction quotes with customer and service details
-3. **Collection Process**: Executes the actual transaction using the generated quote
+3. **Collection Process**: Executes the actual transaction using the generated quote with optional webhook URL
-4. **Verification**: Confirms final transaction status and completion
+4. **Verification**: Confirms final transaction status either via webhook callbacks or traditional polling

 ### Data Models
 The system uses Python dataclasses and enums for type safety: